 Even the most embarrassing situations will not affect you when you are proud.
 I don’t encourage pride too much as it can lead to an inflating ego, but when it is an intrinsic pride where you feel it more than you brag about it, then humiliation is less likely to happen.

-Also remember that embarrassing circumstances are always in the past.
+Also, remember that embarrassing circumstances are always in the past.
 Always.
 Even if they just happened 10 seconds ago, it’s now in the past.
 You aren’t the same person you were, and you’ve learned lots of new things since then.
 The past no longer exists.
 And even when someone brings it up, that’s old news.
 “So what!?
-Who cares!
+Who cares?
 That’s the past.
 That’s not who I am now.
-Let it go, because I have.”
+Let it go because I have.”

-Though, what if you have done something that you can’t let go?
+Though, what if you have done something that you can’t let go of?
 What if something is still so humiliating to this day, that you just can’t seem to get past it no matter what?
 What if you can’t be proud of who you are and what you represent because that something you did was so embarrassing, and maybe even so shameful, that it pops into your head every time you start feeling good about yourself?

 That sounds like something we need to talk about.
 Let’s get into that next.

 When something is clearly bothering you about your past, you can ignore it, or deal with it.
 If you ignore it, it eventually represses back into the depths of your unconscious mind to show itself another day.
 And as you go through life, those thoughts are always in the background preventing you from experiencing full satisfaction in life.